-- Review annually the performance of the external auditors who shall be ultimately accountable to the Board of Directors and the Committee as representatives of the shareholders of the Company. - Obtain annually, a formal written statement of external auditors setting forth all relationships between the external auditors and the Company. - Review and discuss with the external auditors any disclosed relationships or services that may impact the objectivity and independence of the external auditors. - Take, or recommend that the full Board of Directors take, appropriate action to oversee the independence of the external auditors. - Recommend to the Board of Directors the selection and, where applicable, the replacement of the external auditors nominated annually for shareholder approval. - At each meeting, consult with the external auditors, without the presence of management, about the quality of the Company's accounting principles, internal controls and the completeness and accuracy of the Company's financial statements. - Review and approve the Company's hiring policies regarding partners, employees and former partners and employees of the present and former external auditors of the Company. - Review with management and the external auditors the audit plan for the year-end financial statements. - Review and pre-approve all audit and audit-related services and the fees and other compensation related thereto, and any non-audit services, provided by the Company's external auditors.
+- Review annually the performance of the external auditors who shall be ultimately accountable to the Board of Directors and the Committee as representatives of the shareholders of the Company; - Make recommendations to the Board with respect to the compensation of the external auditor, assess whether fees and any other compensation to be paid to the external auditor for audit or non-audit services are appropriate to enable an audit to be conducted and to maintain the independence of the external auditor; - Obtain annually, a formal written statement of external auditors setting forth all relationships between the external auditors and the Company; - Review and discuss with the external auditors any disclosed relationships or services that may impact the objectivity and independence of the external auditors; - Take, or recommend that the full Board of Directors take, appropriate action to oversee the independence of the external auditors; - Recommend to the Board of Directors the selection and, where applicable, the replacement of the external auditors nominated annually for shareholder approval; - At each year-end audit meeting, consult with the external auditors, without the presence of management, about the quality of the Company's accounting principles, internal controls and the completeness and accuracy of the Company's financial statements; - Review and approve the Company's hiring policies regarding partners, employees and former partners and employees of the present and former external auditors of the Company. - Review with management and the external auditors the audit plan for the year-end financial statements; - Review with management and the external auditor any correspondence with securities regulators or other regulatory or government agencies which raise material issues regarding the Company's financial reporting or accounting policies. - Review and pre-approve all audit and audit-related services and the fees and other compensation related thereto, and any non-audit services, provided by the Company's external auditors.
 The pre-approval requirement is waived with respect to the provision of non-audit services if: - the aggregate amount of all such non-audit services provided to the Company constitutes not more than ten percent of the total amount of fees paid by the Company to its external auditors during the fiscal year in which the non-audit services are provided; - such services were not recognized by the Company at the time of the engagement to be non-audit services; and - such services are promptly brought to the attention of the Committee by the Company and approved prior to the completion of the audit by the Committee or by one or more members of the Committee who are members of the Board of Directors to whom authority to grant such approvals has been delegated by the Committee.

-The CFO of the Corporation shall maintain a record of non-audit services approved by the Audit Committee for each financial year, and shall provide a report to the Audit Committee no less frequently than on a quarterly basis.
+The CFO of the Company shall maintain a record of non-audit services approved by the Audit Committee for each financial year, and shall provide a report to the Audit Committee no less frequently than on a quarterly basis.